Timber Mills & Companies That Buy Trees For Lumber Near Me

 A timber buyer converts the tree to furniture wood or sawdust.

-Veneer logs: Wood that has a very attractive grain is called a veneer log.
+Veneer logs: Wood with beautiful grain is called a veneer log.
 Examples of such wood include walnut, maples, oaks, and cherry.

 Veneer logs attract a higher selling price, and most lumber buyers don’t mind paying, thanks to the quality and looks of the wood.

-Yard trees: Yard trees refer to a single tree or a handful of trees for sale that are situated in your yard at home.
-Yard trees are easy to access and most lumber buyers aren’t interested in them since they are not many.
+Yard trees: Yard trees refer to a single tree or a handful of trees for sale in your yard at home.
+They are easy to access, and most lumber buyers aren’t interested in them because there are not many.

 Loggers & Companies That Buy Trees for Lumber